 An expected death is when the patient's death is anticipated to be in the near future and the Doctor will be able to issue a medical certificate as to the cause of death.
-The Doctor must have seen the patient within the previous 12 weeks (this is the responsibility of the certifying Doctor).
+The deceased must have been seen by the doctor in person or by video in the previous 28 days prior to death or in person after death.
 There must be no concerns regarding the care the patient has received and no requirements for the police to be called.